 “Technology is much more accessible and the business is much more reliant on technology to differentiate and lead in the market,” Clune said.

 Of course, the role of the CIO or technology leader varies from company to company.
-At Western-Australian mining company Roy Hill technology is integrated into the business operations.
+At West Australian mining company Roy Hill technology is integrated into the business operations.

 Rebbecca Kerr, General Manager Technology at Roy Mill, describes the company — which exported its first shipment of ore in December 2015 — as a “digital mining business.”